FOLLOW THESE IDEAS TO BOOST YOUR DAILY WATER INTAKE, STAY HYDRATED AND BE HEALTHY!

 Infused water doesn’t necessarily require a special bottle or pitcher, but it’s a good option if you want to keep your fresh ingredients contained.
 An infuser water bottle or pitcher is simply one with a basket inside designed to hold your fruit, veggies, herbs, or spices of choice.

 Infused water is a perfect option when you’re craving something refreshingly tasty without added sugars or ingredients you can’t pronounce.
-The options are limitless.
-Plus, you can mix and match!
+The options are limitless and it’s easy to mix and match!

 Check out tips on how make infused water (plus 6 recipes), courtesy of Eating Bird Food.